naderhammoud1495/hw2/README.md

 python main.py

-## To create image and run with Docker
+## To create image and run with docker
 ```bash
 docker build -t hw2 .